Novivia/tools.module-builder/README.md

 This command first executes `npm version` with the same argument that you provided to it to bump the version, so `build-module release patch` would execute `npm version patch`.
 It then builds & publishes the module, with a
-twist: it leverages `npm run build` and `npm run pub̀ to do so, meaning that you still get to leverage whatever options you put in your package file for these two.
+twist: it leverages `npm run build` and `npm run pub` to do so, meaning that you still get to leverage whatever options you put in your package file for these two.